Dental Digital X-Rays with AI Technology

 Curious what your X-rays actually show?
 At your next visit, we’ll walk you through your AI-assisted images so you can see exactly what’s going on and feel confident about your care.
 Book online or give us a call.

-No. The AI is an assistant — it highlights potential findings so nothing is overlooked, but our dentist reviews and confirms everything and makes the actual diagnosis.
+No. The AI is an assistant.
+It highlights potential findings so nothing is overlooked, but Dr. Patel reviews and confirms everything and makes the actual diagnosis.
 Think of it as a helpful second set of eyes.

 No. It’s the same digital X-ray, which already uses very low radiation.
 The AI simply analyzes the image after it’s taken — there’s no extra exposure.

 On your X-rays, it helps flag cavities, tartar, bone loss, and issues with existing dental work, such as the margins of fillings and crowns.
-Everything it flags is reviewed and confirmed by your dentist.
+Everything it flags is reviewed and confirmed by Dr. Patel.

-Yes — that’s one of its best features.
-It can compare your current x-rays to older ones so you can see whether something is stable or progressing, and how it’s changed after treatment.
+Yes, and it is one of the most useful things about it.
+It can compare your current X-rays to older ones so you can see whether something is stable or progressing, and how it’s changed after treatment.